mbcxqcw2/LOFTe_vdifil/README.md

 - LOFTe_parseVex: https://github.com/mbcxqcw2/LOFTe_parseVex (and dependencies)

 # USAGE:
-## 1) To start:
+## 1) TO START:
 Git clone this repository.
 Add the location of the directory to your python path.

-## 2) To make the filterbanker:
+## 2) TO MAKE THE FILTERBANKER:
-After git cloning this repository, do:
+After git cloning this repository, enter the directory and do:
 ```
 >nvcc -o vdifil -std=c++11 vdifil.cu -lcufft
 ```
 to create the `vdifil` executable which may be run with data and headers (see next steps).

-## 3) To make filterbank header files:
+## 3) TO MAKE FILTERBANK HEADER FILES:
-After git cloning this repository and adding it to your python path, do:
+After git cloning this repository and adding it to your python path, one can do:
 ```
 >from LOFTe_vdifil import vdifil_headers as vh
 >vh.make_vdifil_header(<vdif_file.vdif>,<vex_file.vex>,<header_file.dat>)
 ```
 where `<vdif_file.vdif>` is the e-MERLIN .vdif file to be filterbanked, `<vex_file.vex>` is its associated .vex file, and `<header_file.dat>` is the desired name of the output header file.

-## 4) To split .vdif files by polarisation:
+## 4) TO SPLIT `.VDIF` FILES BY POLARISATION:
 Note: this required to run the `vdifil` executable if both polarisations were stored in the same .vdif file.
 If the polarisations were stored in separate files, this step may be skipped.

-After git cloning this repository and adding it to your python path, do:
+After git cloning this repository and adding it to your python path, one can do:
 ```
 >TBC
 ```
 where...

-## 5) To use the filterbanker:
+## 5) TO USE THE FILTERBANKER:
 split the .vdif file into separate polarisatins `<pol0.vdif>` and `<pol1.vdif>` and then:
 ```
 >./vdifil -a <pol0.vdif> -b <pol1.vdif> -o <outname.fil> -c <header_file.dat> -s